karlstav/cava/README.md

 method = portaudio
 ```

 Portaudio is the default and only supported way of capturing audio on macOS.
-Unfortunately portaudio can not capture audio directly from the output, but there are severeal ways to achive this:
+Unfortunately portaudio can not capture audio directly from the output, but there are several ways to achieve this:

 **Background Music**